kitao/divsugar/docs/Matrix.md

 This method is chainable.

 ### `(DivSugar.Matrix) slerp(to, ratio)`
-Interpolates this matrix to the specified matrix.
+Interpolates this matrix to the matrix `to` by the ratio `ratio`, using spherical linear interpolation.
 This method is chainable.

 ### `(DivSugar.Matrix) slerp_noTrans(to, ratio)`
-Interpolates this matrix to the specified matrix but the translation.
+Interpolates this matrix to the matrix `to` by the ratio `ratio`, using spherical linear interpolation.
+However, unlike the `slerp` method, the translation of this matrix is regarded as the zero vector.
 This method is chainable.

 ### `(DivSugar.Matrix) toLocal(mat)`
-Converts this matrix to the local matrix of the specified matrix.
+Converts this matrix from in the world coordinate system to in the local coordinate system of the matrix `mat`.
 This method is chainable.

 ### `(DivSugar.Matrix) toGlobal(mat)`
-Converts this matrix to the world matrix as the local matrix of the specified matrix.
+Converts this matrix from in the local coordinate system of the matrix `mat` to in the world coordinate system.
 This method is chainable.

 ### `(DivSugar.Matrix) toLocal_noTrans(mat)`
-Converts this matrix to the local matrix of the specified matrix.
+Converts this matrix from in the world coordinate system to in the local coordinate system of the matrix `mat`.
-However, the translation of the specified matrix is regarded as the zero vector.
+However, unlike the `toLocal` method, the translation of the matrix is regarded as the zero vector.
 This method is chainable.

 ### `(DivSugar.Matrix) toGlobal_noTrans(mat)`
-Converts this matrix to the world matrix as the local matrix of the specified matrix.
+Converts this matrix from in the local coordinate system of the matrix `mat` to in the world coordinate system.
-However, the translation of the specified matrix is regarded as the zero vector.
+However, unlike the `toGlobal` method, the translation of the matrix is regarded as the zero vector.

 ### `(DivSugar.Matrix) lookAt(from, to, up)`
 Builds the look-at matrix and sets to this matrix.
 This method is chainable.

 ### `(Boolean) equal(mat)`
-Returns whether this matrix equals the specified matrix.
+Returns whether this matrix equals the matrix `mat`.

 ### `(String) toString()`
 Returns the string representation of this matrix.